 To participate in the State ORP, you must be employed by a participating employer and also be eligible for membership in the South Carolina Retirement System (SCRS).
 You may elect participation in State ORP instead of becoming a member of the SCRS defined benefit retirement plan.
 It is your choice.

 If you elect State ORP participation, you will select an service provider from four available companies with which PEBA contracts.
-A State ORP account will be set up for you with the vendor you select.
+A State ORP account will be set up for you with the service provider you select.
 The four State ORP service providers are: